AlexanderKav/Agentic_Agent/README.md

    Problem: Users need to know what happened to their data.
    Solution: Detailed warnings about unmapped columns and conversion statistics.

-THIS IS WHAT MAKES THE PRODUCT "JUST WORK" FOR BUSINESS USERS!
-"""

 ## 🚀 Quick Start